dhananjay5070/EDA_on_Diwali_sales_analysis/README.md

 # EDA_on_Diwali_sales_analysis
-Exploring the Dataset to get valuable insights for business growth
+Analysied the data to get insights for business growth Tooles used -> Jupyter Notebook
+Language -> Python - seaborn, matplotlib, numpy, pandas